We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fireplace grates must be moved periodically to sweep up the ash that accumulates underneath.
 Shoppers should purchase a grate that’s light enough to lift and maneuver in and out of the hearth’s firebox.

-To load a fireplace grate properly, two timbers should be placed on the grate followed by tinder and kindling.
-Then, additional logs can be placed on top of the tinder and kindling.
+To load a fireplace grate properly, place two timbers on the grate followed by tinder and kindling.
+Additional logs can then be placed on top of the tinder and kindling.
 A fireplace grate should never be overloaded, as too much wood could cause logs to roll off and into the room.

 - Purchase a fireplace grate that fits the hearth.